lucasulfenborg/boardsearch-chrome/README.md

 # boardsearch-chrome
 Simple Chrome extension for finding 4chan boards by their name

-Chrome extension for searching 4chan boards.

-Features
-Quickly search across different 4chan boards.
-Simple and user-friendly interface.
-Integrated directly into Chrome's toolbar.
-Install
+# Install
 Follow these steps to install the "boardsearch-chrome" extension:

 1. Download the Extension